tinhnh2/Qmix/README.md

 •	threads: The number of threads for parallel running.

 •	initial: The starting matrix for the estimation process (LG/Q.pfam/JTT/WAG).
-If you want to start from another matrix, copy the file containing the matrix to the workflow folder.
+If you want to start from another matrix, copy the file containing the matrix to the initial models folder.

 •	data: the full path to the folder of alignments.